About TaringaInsights

 We make inner-ear and hearing research understandable, trustworthy, and transparent by sharing clear explainers, curating evidence-based insights from across the field, and contributing practical expertise that supports learning and capability in Aotearoa New Zealand.

-What you’ll find here at TaringaInsights.com
+What you'll find here

-• Research explainers and summaries of the latest research and development in hearing and inner-ear science
+Research explainers and summaries of the latest research and development in hearing and inner-ear science.

 TaringaInsights provides general educational information grounded in research.
 It does not provide clinical advice, diagnosis, or individual treatment recommendations.
 If you have concerns about your hearing or balance, please seek advice from a qualified health professional (e.g., GP, audiologist, ENT specialist).
 In urgent situations, contact local emergency services.

-People Behind TaringaInsights
+People behind TaringaInsights

 Haruna Suzuki-Kerr

-With a background in physiology and a deep passion for global health, she has dedicated her career to addressing gaps in hearing loss treatment.
-For Haruna, her research journey from academic research to MedTech innovation represents a strategic step towards making an impact for people, and she is keen to bring communities for the ride through research outreach.
+ResearcherWith a background in physiology and a deep passion for global health, Haruna has dedicated her career to addressing gaps in hearing loss treatment.
+Her research journey from academic research to MedTech innovation represents a strategic step towards making an impact for people, and she is keen to bring communities along through research outreach.

 Peter Thorne

-With a long-standing career spanning auditory neuroscience, hearing research, and population health, Peter Thorne has dedicated his work to improving how we understand, diagnose, and address hearing loss.
-His expertise connects basic science, clinical challenges, public health, and real-world implementation, reflecting a broad commitment to better hearing health outcomes.
+ResearcherWith a long-standing career spanning auditory neuroscience, hearing research, and population health, Peter has dedicated his work to improving how we understand, diagnose, and address hearing loss.
+His expertise connects basic science, clinical challenges, public health, and real-world implementation.
 For Peter, research has the greatest value when it translates into practical impact and reaches the communities it is intended to serve.

 Erin Williams

-With a background in marketing and business, Erin has played an important role in helping shape Taringa Insights from an early stage.
-Since joining the team through the University of Auckland Business School in 2024, she has contributed extensive market research, strategic thinking, and careful planning to support the platform’s development.
-In her role as Strategy Consultant, Erin has been pivotal to the construction and direction of TaringaInsights, bringing valuable insight and energy to the work even while based overseas.
+Strategy ConsultantWith a background in marketing and business, Erin has played an important role in helping shape Taringa Insights from an early stage.
+Since joining the team through the University of Auckland Business School in 2024, she has contributed extensive market research, strategic thinking, and careful planning to support the platform's development, bringing valuable insight and energy to the work even while based overseas.

-Taringa Innovation and Research Platform (TRIP) Programme Website
+Taringa Innovation and Research Platform (TRIP)

-Translational Ear Physiology Laboratory Website
+www.taringainnovation.com →Translational Ear Physiology Laboratory

-• The University of Auckland Research Group (Department of Physiology) that hosts staff and students involved in the TRIP programme and related ear research.
+The University of Auckland research group (Department of Physiology) that hosts staff and students involved in the TRIP programme and related ear research.